Custom Securities

 As your data reader reads your custom data file, LEAN adds the data points in the Slice

-it passes to your algorithm's OnData
+it passes to your algorithm's on_data

 method.
-To collect the custom data, use the Symbol
+To collect the custom data, use the symbol

 or name of your custom data subscription.
-You can access the Value
+You can access the value

 and custom properties of your custom data class from the Slice